Screen Reader Tips

 The Login page for Brightspace has three form elements: Username, Password, and Login.
 The Username field has focus when you enter the page.
 The Password field and Login button are the next Tab options.

 There are two additional options displayed as links: Forgot Password? and Please click here for a System Check before you log in.
 The Forgot Password? link opens a new window where you can request a password reset link be sent to the email address associated with your username.
 The System Check link opens a new page that lets you know if your computer meets the minimum criteria for using Brightspace.
 If you do not meet the criteria, a message displays explaining what components need updating.

 The Logout link is one of the navigation links available in the Navbar at the top of all pages.
 You can access it using a links list, or by tabbing through the navigation links starting at the top of the page.

-My Home is generally the first page you access when you log into D2L.
-It is a central area for accessing courses, checking for institution-wide news and events, and updating your site preferences and personal information.
+My Home is generally the first page you access when you log into Brightspace.
+It is a central area for accessing courses, checking for institution-wide announcements and events, and updating your site preferences and personal information.

 Other My Home content is organized in widgets.
 Typical widgets include: News, My Courses, PCC Library Resources and Student Notice about using copyrighted materials.
 You can navigate and search for widgets by Heading 2s, and navigate sections within a widget by Heading 3s.

 One of the main purposes of My Home is to provide access to your courses and other tools.
 We recommend you use your screen reader to view a link list and heading list for your My Home to get a feel for what options are available to you.